Portugal's NHR Program: From Inception to Gradual Phase-Out

 An Overview and the Transition Ahead

-Over a decade ago, amidst a global financial crisis, Portugal introduced the Non-Habitual Resident (NHR) tax scheme.
+Over a decade ago, Portugal introduced the Non-Habitual Resident (NHR) tax scheme amidst a global financial crisis.
 This initiative has become increasingly famous and controversial, undergoing numerous changes and sparking extensive debates.
-As of now, Portugal has closed new applications for the NHR program, except for a defined transition period, marking a significant shift in policy as the country reevaluates its strategy to attract foreign high-net-worth individuals.
+Portugal has closed new applications for the NHR program, except for a defined transition period, marking a significant shift in policy as the country reevaluates its strategy to attract foreign high-net-worth individuals.

 The Inception of Portugal's NHR Scheme

-The NHR program was devised during a tough economic period with the aim of attracting foreign talent, investors, and retirees to Portugal.
+The NHR program was devised during a challenging economic period to attract foreign talent, investors, and retirees to Portugal.
 It offered enticing tax incentives such as a 10-year exemption from Portuguese taxes on foreign and passive incomes, including dividends, interest, royalties, and capital gains.
 Certain professions benefited even further, enjoying a capped income tax rate of 20%, significantly lower than Portugal's top personal tax rate of 48%.
-Eligibility required becoming a tax resident and not having been a resident in the preceding five years.
+Eligibility is required to become a tax resident, having been a resident for the preceding five years.

 Motivations Behind the NHR Scheme

-The NHR program was primarily introduced to stimulate the Portuguese economy, which was suffering from the mass exodus of skilled workers during the financial crisis, and to attract foreign investment and wealth.
+The NHR program was primarily introduced to stimulate the Portuguese economy, suffering from the mass exodus of skilled workers during the financial crisis, and attract foreign investment and wealth.
 The tax incentives were designed to draw individuals to Portugal, injecting spending and economic stimulus during the downturn.

 Evolutions of the NHR Program